Infosys: History

 In 2009, Infosys set up a subsidiary, Infosys Public Services, based in Rockville, Maryland, with a focus on federal and state government projects in the US, Canada, and the UK.
 In 2012, Infosys opened its 18th US office, in Milwaukee, primarily to serve Harley-Davidson; the company also announced having hired over 1,200 employees in the US in 2011 and an additional 2,000 employees in 2012.

-In July 2014, Infosys established an enterprise software products subsidiary named EdgeVerve Systems, with products in business operations, customer service, procurement, and commerce network domains.
+In July 2014, Infosys established an enterprise software subsidiary named EdgeVerve Systems, with products in business operations, customer service, procurement, and commerce network domains.
 In August 2015, Infosys transferred assets of Finacle to EdgeVerve Systems.

-In 2015, Infosys launched the $500 million Infosys Innovation Fund to invest in early-stage startups focused on emerging and deep tech, including a $250 million allocation for Indian startups.
+In 2015, Infosys launched the $500 million Infosys Innovation Fund to invest in early-stage startups focused on emerging technologies and deep tech, including a $250 million allocation for Indian startups.

 In 2018, Infosys formed a Singapore-based 60:40 joint venture with Temasek Holdings known as Infosys Compaz (iCompaz), serving clients in the Southeast Asian markets.

 On 24 August 2021, Infosys became the fourth Indian company to achieve a market capitalization of billion.

+In October 2025, Infosys secured a 15-year contract worth £1.2 billion ($1.59 billion) from the NHS Business Services Authority to replace the National Health Service's existing payroll platform.
+Under the agreement, Infosys will build a new data-driven workforce management platform to replace the NHS Electronic Staff Record system, managing payroll for 1.9 million employees across England and Wales and processing more than £55 billion annually.